BalderHolst/bmark/README.md

 List the current bookmarks in the terminal.

 ### open
 Launch dmenu-like program, search through bookmarks and open a terminal in the selected location.
-The terminal and dmenu-like program is determined by the user [configuration](#configuration) (default is 'kitty' and 'dmenu').
+The terminal and dmenu-like program is determined by the user [configuration](#configuration) (default is 'kitty' and 'rofi').

 ### rm
 Remove a bookmark by its name.